Pareto Frontier Approximation Network (PA-Net) to Solve Bi-objective TSP: Background

-\textbf{Non-Euclidean BTSP:} We are interested in using BTSP for application of coverage planning.
-In this case, the robot has to visit various locations in a given map while optimizing for total distance travelled and an additional priority metric.
-An example of a such a map is shown in Fig.~\ref{fig:viz0}.
-Such a priority metric can be representative of attributes like traversable conditions of the path or traffic on a given path \textit{etc}.
-Now, the euclidean BTSP formulation mentioned above cannot be used for realistic robotics application.
-For instance, the distance between two locations on a map is likely not to be a straight line because of obstacles or other path constraints.
-So for this case we assume that the cost between all the points is given by the adjacency matrix, i.e. $A_m$ where $m \in \{1,2\}$.
+\textbf{Non-Euclidean BTSP:} In certain situations, the objective functions may not take a Euclidean form.
+For instance, the distance between two locations on a map might not to be a straight line because of obstacles or other path constraints, as shown in Fig.~\ref{fig:viz0}.
+So for this case, we assume that the costs between all these points are given by the adjacency matrix, \textit{i.e.}, $\mathrm{\mathbf{H_m}}$ where $m \in \{1,2\}$.
 The cost associated with the $m^{th}$ objective for a tour $\pi$ can be calculated using: